-(a) polyethylene (PE)
+(a) polyethylene PE/AL/PE (Barrier Pipe)

-(b) Metallic / rigid
+(a) Metallic / rigid

 - (a) written

 - (b) spoken face to face

 - (c) spoken via telephone.

 On-site observation is a mandatory requirement for this unit.

 The EUIAS Assessment Strategy for Level 2 Network Construction Operations (Water) and Level 2 Network Construction Operations (Gas) includes a list of suitable evidence types for use within the learner's Portfolio of Evidence.
 This list is not exhaustive but is designed to provide an indication of what may be used as acceptable sources of evidence.
 Some sources of evidence will be more relevant to the unit content and the assessment of the learner's skills and/or knowledge than others.